mabhishetty/crawler_operations/README.md

 ## Example:

 Here are two examples of the current output of the function:

+The first:

 <img src="https://github.com/mabhishetty/crawler_operations/blob/main/myGraphEg.png"  width="2000" height="50">

+The second:

 <img src="https://github.com/mabhishetty/crawler_operations/blob/main/myGraphEg2.png"  width="2000" height="50">

 - Click the image to see a more detailed view.
 - This is in .png format - not .svg.
 This is to protect data.
   - As part of my crawling policy (explained here: https://www.mycustomcrawlerexplanations.com), I have tried not to publish any website-specific data.
+  - Therefore the title is not displayed in the png - and tooltips won't be available to view
 - However when not used for examples, the script generates .svg files.

 ## Features